Pirahã language: Verbs

 Pirahã is agglutinative, using a large number of affixes to communicate grammatical meaning.
 Even the 'to be' verbs of existence or equivalence are suffixes in Pirahã.
 For instance, the Pirahã sentence "there is a paca there" uses just two words; the copula is a suffix on "paca":

-Pirahã also uses suffixes that communicate evidentiality, a category lacking in English grammar.
+Pirahã also uses suffixes that communicate evidentiality, a category lacking in English grammar, but present in languages such as Turkish, Georgian, and Japanese.
 One such suffix, -xáagahá, means that the speaker actually observed the event in question:

 (The suffix -sai turns a verb into a noun, like English '-ing'.)

 Other verbal suffixes indicate that an action is deduced from circumstantial evidence, or based on hearsay.
 Unlike in English, in Pirahã speakers must state their source of information: they cannot be ambiguous.
 There are also verbal suffixes that indicate desire to perform an action, frustration in completing an action, or frustration in even starting an action.

 There are also a large number of verbal aspects: perfective (completed) vs. imperfective (uncompleted), telic (reaching a goal) vs. atelic, continuing, repeated, and commencing.
 However, despite this complexity, there appears to be little distinction of transitivity.
 For example, the same verb, xobai, can mean either 'look' or 'see', and xoab can mean either 'die' or 'kill'.

 The verbs are, however, zero-marked, with no grammatical agreement with the arguments of the verb.

-According to Sheldon (1988), the Pirahã verb has eight main suffix-slots, and a few sub-slots:
+According to Sheldon, the Pirahã verb has eight main suffix-slots, and a few sub-slots: